PaigeMatthews/Portfolio/README.md

 ### Text Editor GUI
 Created using Python.
 A simple text editor that allows you to open files already in your computer and edit them or create a new file.
 All files are markdown as this is intended to be a place I can write notes as I develop it and I write all of my notes in markdown.

+### Notification
+Made in python.
+Sends a reminder straight to my desktop to remind me to commit to my repo and make my daily logs for university.

 ### Calendar GUI
 Made in python.
 To be added into the text editor.